SDFIdk/malstroem/docs/index.rst

 * Pour points (point where water leaves blue spot when it is filled to its maximum capacity)
 * Flow paths between blue spots
 * Fill volume at specified rain incidents
-* Spill over between blue spots at specified rain incidents
+* Spill over between blue spots at specified homogeneous rain incidents

 Assumptions
 -----------